natan-sinigaglia/VL.Elementa/README.md

 	- IntegerPolar
 	- ValuePolar
 	- IntegerPolarUpDown
+- New StylePresets : readymade stylesheets you can plug to your Elementa graph.
+Contribute your own!

 #### Changed/Updated
 - Changed pin names in Layout nodes. `Inherit Size From Children` and all similar names are now `Auto Size`